 Some antivirus software programs do this automatically in the background, but a few notify users of ailments and inquire if they desire to wash out the records.
 So as to scan systems , antivirus software must typically be granted privileged access to the full system.
 Most antivirus software vendors offer several levels of all Windows products at different price points, starting with complimentary versions offering just basic security.

 Some antivirus software vendors provide basic versions of their products free of cost.
 These free versions generally provide basic antivirus and spyware protection, but more advanced features and protections are often available only to paying customers.
 While some operating systems are targeted more often by virus programmers, antivirus software is available for many OSes:

 Some operate automatic scans and consciously attempt to prevent malicious webpages and files from being opened or downloaded.
 Users must start updates and scans manually and typically free versions of antivirus software will not protect against links to malicious sites or malicious attachments in emails.
-Since 2004, Microsoft has been offering some type of free antivirus software as part of their Windows operating system , generally under the name Windows Defender, although the software was mostly restricted to detecting spyware before 2006.
+Since 2004, Microsoft has been offering some type of free antivirus software as part of their Windows operating system , generally under the name Windows Defender.
+Learn more about Total AV review.

 Though macOS viruses exist, they are less common compared to Windows viruses, so antivirus products for macOS are less standardized than those for Windows.
 There are a lot of paid and free products available, providing on-demand tools to safeguard against potential malware threats via full-system malware scans along with the ability to sift through specific email threads, attachments and various net activities.